-All these taxes add up to a good bit of money, which has led to quite a bit of debate over the years.
+All these taxes add up to a large amount of money, which has led to much debate over the years.

 It’s been argued that employers effectively pass on their share of Social Security and Medicare taxes by paying workers 7.65% less than they would have otherwise—half of that 15.3% total—to compensate for having to pay their own half of these taxes.
-Their payroll tax obligation results in lower wages to employees, and employees still have to pay their 7.65% share.
+Their payroll tax obligation results in lower wages, and employees still have to pay their 7.65% share.

-Lower-income workers also pay that Social Security tax on all their earnings, while high earners don’t have to once they reach the wage-base threshold, at least for the remainder of the year.
+Lower-income workers also pay that Social Security tax on all their earnings, while high earners don’t have to once they reach the wage-based threshold.

 But high earners are at a bit of a disadvantage because of the additional Medicare tax.
-They’re paying more into the Medicare system, but the services they’re eligible for are the same as what taxpayers who contribute less receive.
-Then again, high earners aren’t taxed for Social Security on income above the threshold, but they’re eligible to collect Social Security when the time comes.
+They’re paying more into the Medicare system, but the services they’re eligible for are the same as those for taxpayers who contribute less.
+Then again, high earners don't pay Social Security taxes on income above the threshold, but they’re eligible to collect Social Security when the time comes.

-- Payroll taxes are made up of four separate taxes: Social Security, Medicare, Additional Medicare, and unemployment insurance tax.
-All workers don’t pay all of these, however.
+- Payroll taxes consist of four separate taxes: Social Security, Medicare, Additional Medicare, and unemployment insurance tax.
+However, not everyone pays all of these.

-- Employers and employees share the Social Security and Medicare tax, each paying half but self-employed individuals must pay both halves.
+- Employers and employees share the Social Security and Medicare tax, each paying half; self-employed individuals must pay both halves.